rl1987/trickster.dev/tricksterblog/content/post/using-python-and-mitmproxy-to-scrape-private-api-of-mobile-app.md

 ```

 Now we have the building blocks ready to write a Python script that reproduces both API calls, parses JSON responses, extracts
-the data fields we are interested in and saves them into CSV file.
+the data fields we are interested in, and saves them into  CSV file.
 Take a look at the following code.

 ```python
 #!/usr/bin/python3